zdelrosario/data-science-curriculum/curriculum.md

   - high-dimensional data with t-SNE
 - Assess
   - whether a model is flexible enough to fit a given dataset (e-model01-train-validate)
+  - whether it is worth measuring a given variable in order to make predictions
   - the accuracy of a classifier
 - Select
   - features based on an appropriate error estimate (e-stat12-model-train-validate)